 However, this executive also had important limitations as the Framers of the Constitution deliberately checked his powers.
 This president was the Commander-in-Chief of the national army, but the Congress controlled the budget of the military.
 And while he had broad powers to appoint ambassadors, consuls, and judges, those appointments were subject to Senate confirmation.
 He was given significant powers to veto acts of Congress, but Congress could override his veto pen with a 2/3 vote in both houses.
 The power to pardon was unusual in that it had no limits except that the president could not pardon a case of impeachment.
 Over the years, the courts have kept the power to pardon virtually plenary.

 So, while the British constitution does not require a prime minister, the U.S. Constitution certainly requires a president.
 Another important distinction is that when it comes to the Constitution, Great Britain has two executives: the prime minister and the monarch.
-While the monarch does not take an active role in the politics of Great Britain (it is said that the Queen “reigns, but does not rule”), she still has a constitutional role.
+While the monarch does not take an active role in the politics of the United Kingdom (it is said that the Queen “reigns, but does not rule”), she still has a constitutional role.
 She still appoints the prime minister and the ministers are considered “her majesty’s ministers.”
 She calls for elections and takes an active role in diplomacy with other nations, notably the nations of the Commonwealth.

 The Executive in the Legislature v.
 The Executive and the Legislature

 The prime minister is an “executive in the legislature," that is, he's both a legislator and an executive.
 Under the British constitution, the voters create an assembly and the assembly creates the executive.
 So the prime minister is both a legislator and an executive: he is elected from a constituency (so that makes him a legislator) and he's been chosen by the House of Commons to lead Her Majesty’s Government (that makes him an executive).